Showboat Atlantic City: Amenities

 Former Showboat Gaming Floor.
-This is where lucky snake is now located.
+This is where the Lucky Snake arcade is now located.

 Showboat has a 3,500 sq.ft. spa, a fitness center, a pool and two gift shops.
 Prior to the addition to the former House of Blues, shows were performed in two venues, either the Mardi Gras Showroom or Mississippi Pavilion.
 Bob Hope was the first headliner at the resort.
 Other headliners included Phyllis Diller, Charo, The Judds, Ray Charles, The Spinners, Jack Jones, Alan King and Willie Nelson.
 Smaller Las Vegas-style revue shows were also sporadically booked in the Mardi Gras Showroom.
 The opening of The House of Blues in 2005 saw the entertainment bookings ranging from Cyndi Lauper to Elvis Costello to the White Stripes to Erykah Badu.
-Boxing matches are held at the casino.
+Boxing matches are occasionally held at the hotel.

 Upon the reopening of the Showboat, the hotel rebranded the former House of Blues as the Bourbon Room which rarely hosts concerts and other events.
 The hotel also introduced a video arcade called Starcade and a glow-in-the-dark miniature golf course sponsored by Glow Golf However, both the Starcade and Glow Golf establishments have closed, being replaced by the much larger Lucky Snake Arcade & Sports Bar in 2021.